Industrial hand and finger trauma response tips

 4. Assess and treat the patient away from the incident area, which may be cramped, elevated, noisy, dirty, and dangerous for you, your partner, and the patient.

 5. Control bleeding with well-aimed direct pressure.
-Follow your local protocols for tourniquet use.
+Don't hesistate to apply a tourniquet for severe, uncontrolled bleeding.

 6. Splint the injured area to minimize movement and help with pain control.